Check if you can register your design

-- not make use of protected emblems or flags (eg the Olympic rings or the Royal Crown)
+- not make use of protected emblems or flags (for example the Olympic rings or the Royal Crown)

 - not be an invention or how a product works - you’ll need a patent instead

 You cannot protect the functionality of a design - for example a chair that folds down more quickly than others of the same kind.

 Search the registers

 Search all of the following design registers to check if your design is unique: